darwinia-network/bridger/README.md

 ### Build from source

-> Notice: please use last `nightly` toolchain.
-You might want to change the default toolchain using `rustup default nightly`, some bridger need wasm support, you can run `rustup target add wasm32-unknown-unknown`.
+> Notice: please use the last `nightly` toolchain.
+You might want to change the default toolchain using `rustup default nightly`, some bridge need wasm support, you can run `rustup target add wasm32-unknown-unknown`.

 ```bash
 git clone https://github.com/darwinia-network/bridger.git